Kava Plant Propagation

 As with all farming, adverse weather conditions pose the most significant risk for kava farmers.
 Drought conditions and the opposite, tropical cyclones, which are common in the South Pacific, and can cause flooding and landslides.
 These weather conditions are all the enemy of the kava farmer.
 Loss of a kava crop can cause real financial hardship for kava farmers and their communities.
 Many Pacific Island communities depend on the fruits of the land for their living and livelihoods.

-The eruption of the Manaro Volcano on island of Ambae, Vanuatu, was the latest natural disaster to affect kava farmers.
+The eruption of the Manaro Volcano on the island of Ambae, Vanuatu, was the latest natural disaster to affect kava farmers.
 The farmers there were forced to evacuate along with all islanders.
 They and their families will have to start again and rebuild their lives on a new island.

 Kava Plant Harvesting